Enterprise AI Procurement: Requirement Definition Before Vendor Evaluation

 Procurement processes identify a sponsor and a budget holder.
 They do not always identify an operational owner.
 The distinction matters because operational ownership determines who the vendor will work with during implementation, who will manage the vendor relationship post-go-live, and who has authority to make decisions that affect how the system runs.

 Organisations that define operational ownership early tend to have clearer requirements, faster decision-making during implementation, and smoother transitions to steady-state operation.
 They also surface resourcing gaps before they become constraints.
-If the team that will own the AI does not currently have the skills or capacity to operate it, that is a problem to solve before deployment, not during it.
+If the team that will own the AI does not currently have the skills or capacity to operate it, that gap is generally more effectively addressed before deployment than during it.

 Ownership also intersects with vendor dependency.
 If the operational owner does not have the capability to tune, troubleshoot, or modify the AI independently, the organisation remains dependent on the vendor for operational changes.
 Some vendor models assume this dependency and price accordingly.
 Others expect the customer to develop self-sufficiency.
 Misalignment on this expectation creates friction during operation.

 Enterprise AI changes how work gets done.
-People need to understand what the AI does, when to trust it, when to override it, and how to escalate when it produces unexpected results.
+People who understand what the AI does, when to trust it, when to override it, and how to escalate when it produces unexpected results tend to use the system more effectively.
 This is not a vendor problem.
-It is an organisational change problem, and it requires planning that most procurement processes do not account for.
+It is an organisational change problem, and it calls for planning that most procurement processes do not account for.

 Vendors will offer training as part of implementation.
 That training typically covers how to use the platform, not how to integrate AI into daily work or how to manage the change in workflow and decision-making authority that AI introduces.
 Organisations that assume vendor training is sufficient often find that adoption stalls because users do not understand when or why to use the system.

 Change management for AI is distinct from change management for traditional software.
 Software automates defined tasks.
-AI generates outputs that require judgment about whether to act on them.
-Users need to develop intuition about when the AI is reliable and when it is not, and that intuition takes time and context that training sessions do not provide.
+AI generates outputs that call for judgment about whether to act on them.
+Users develop intuition about when the AI is reliable and when it is not, and that intuition takes time and context that training sessions do not provide.

 Organisations that deploy successfully have planned for onboarding as a phased process, not a one-time event.
-Early users are trained not just on the system but on how to evaluate its outputs.
-Feedback loops are built so that user experience informs tuning and refinement.
-Escalation paths are defined for edge cases and failures.
+In these deployments, early users receive context not just on how to use the system but on how to evaluate its outputs.
+Feedback loops allow user experience to inform tuning and refinement.
+Escalation paths for edge cases and failures are established before go-live.

-The thread that connects these questions is that they must be answered by the organisation, not by vendors.
+The thread that connects these questions is that they are most effectively answered by the organisation, not by vendors.
 Vendors can advise, but the decisions about use case, architecture, risk tolerance, operating model, and organisational readiness belong internally.

-Enterprises that engage vendors before resolving these questions often find that vendor responses drive decisions that should have been made independently.
-The vendor with the most compelling demonstration wins, even if their architecture does not fit the organisation’s long-term direction.
+Enterprises that engage vendors before resolving these questions often find that vendor responses drive decisions that were most effectively made independently.
+The vendor with the most compelling demonstration wins, even if their architecture does not fit the organisation's long-term direction.
 The vendor with the most flexible commercial terms wins, even if their platform introduces dependencies the organisation will regret later.

 Procurement processes are designed to evaluate vendors.
 They are less effective at surfacing whether the organisation is ready to proceed.
 That readiness is not a function of budget or executive sponsorship.
 It is a function of whether the questions that determine solution fit, deployment viability, and operational sustainability have been answered with enough specificity that vendor selection becomes a matter of matching capability to defined requirements rather than discovering requirements through vendor proposals.